aws-samples/aws-multi-region-bc-dr-workshop/lab-3-mr-prep/README.md

 First we will replicate the main infrastructure using a new CloudFormation stack.
 Note that there are a bunch of different ways to do this, like updating a CodePipeline pipeline to deploy to another region or using stacksets.
 We just make it a bit simpler by running this manually.

+Navigate back to the AWS Cloud9 console and access your working environment.
+Run these commands:

 <pre>
 $ cd ~/environment/aws-multi-region-bc-dr-workshop
 $ aws cloudformation deploy --stack-name mm-secondary-region --template-file cfn/core.yml --capabilities CAPABILITY_NAMED_IAM CAPABILITY_AUTO_EXPAND --parameter-overrides IsDrRegion=true --region us-east-1